Sustainable Development Goal (SDG) 11.1: Ensure access for all to adequate, safe and affordable housing.

 The causes of homelessness are complex and can be broken down into three categories: (homelesshub.ca)

-Systems failures, where systems of support are inadequately delivered.
-Barriers to accessing public systems (health, social services, and legal supports), and failed transitions from publically funded institutions (child welfare, hospitals, and corrections) are examples of systems failures.
+- Systems failures, where systems of support are inadequately delivered.
+Barriers to accessing public systems (health, social services, and legal supports), and failed transitions from publicly funded institutions (child welfare, hospitals, and corrections) are examples of systems failures.

 Housing problems are often linked to low income, discrimination, and job loss.
 CALC is a non-profit community legal clinic that provides free services to people living on a low income in Hastings, Prince Edward, and Lennox & Addington counties and Tyendinaga Mohawk Territory.
 They have many satellite offices throughout the three-county service area.

-communitylegalcentre.ca/legal-topic/housing-law/ - Prince Edward-Lennox & Addington (PELA) Social Services works with individuals to help prevent homelessness, and they organize a homeless enumeration every two years.
+(613) 476-6456 ext.
+677 - Prince Edward-Lennox & Addington (PELA) Social Services works with individuals to help prevent homelessness, and they organize a homeless enumeration every two years. www.lennox-addington.on.ca/social-services

 - Emergency overnight accommodations during extremely cold conditions are available through the local Salvation Army 613.476.3159

 - The HOPE Centre in Picton (First Baptist Church) provides a warming centre during the day, warm meals and coffee, as well as “blanket boxes” with free blankets and sleeping bags outside the church for those in need.
-From Dec 15 to March 15 (starting in Dec 2023), the centre will remain open overnight from 8pm to 8am. https://www.facebook.com/The-HOPE-Centre-647799381985481
+From Dec 15 to March 15, the centre will remain open overnight from 8pm to 8am. https://www.facebook.com/The-HOPE-Centre-647799381985481